Héctor Lombard: BKFC Cruiserweight Champion

-Lombard then faced Joe Riggs for the inaugural BKFC Cruiserweight Championship at BKFC 18 on June 26, 2021.
+Lombard then faced Joe Riggs for the inaugural BKFC Cruiserweight Championship at BKFC 18 on 26 June 2021.
 He won the fight and claimed the championship via fourth-round technical knockout.
 Immediately after the fight, Lombard had his post-fight interview interrupted by fellow BKFC competitor Lorenzo Hunt resulting in Lombard punching Hunt in the face twice, initiating a minor brawl.

-Lombard then attempted his first title defense against Lorenzo Hunt at BKFC 22 on November 12, 2021.
+Lombard then attempted his first title defense against Lorenzo Hunt at BKFC 22 on 12 November 2021.
 He ended up losing the title via unanimous decision.

+Gromda

+On 9 September 2023, it was reported that Lombard had signed with the Polish promotion Gromda.

+Dirty Boxing Career

+Lombard was booked for Mike Perry's "Dirty Boxing" promotion, making his debut at Dirty Boxing Championship 3 against James "The Loose" Cannon.
+He lost via TKO in the first round, being knocked down by a 1-2 combination before being swarmed by Cannon with ground and pound.

+Professional grappling career

+Lombard then faced Chris Weidman at ACBJJ 16 on June 19, 2025, but was disqualified for throwing a punch.